Powered by Home

 Instruct a Solicitor

-Scottish property transactions follow a distinct legal process from England and Wales.
-Your solicitor will handle Title deeds, Search certificates, and coordinate with the seller's solicitor.
-Budget for legal fees and Land and Buildings Transaction Tax (LBTT), Scotland's equivalent to stamp duty.
-Scottish conveyancing includes specific searches for mining, flooding, and environmental factors that are particularly relevant in DG8.
+Scottish property transactions follow a different legal route from England and Wales.
+Our solicitor will handle Title deeds, Search certificates, and liaison with the seller’s solicitor.
+We also need to budget for legal fees and Land and Buildings Transaction Tax (LBTT), Scotland’s equivalent to stamp duty.
+Scottish conveyancing includes specific searches for mining, flooding, and environmental factors, all of which are especially relevant in DG8.

 6